common name: applesnails of Florida

 Figure 9.
 Channeled applesnail, Pomacea canaliculata (Lamarck, 1819).
 Photograph by Jeffrey Lotz, DPI.

 Figure 10.
-Channeled applesnail, Pomacea canaliculata (Lamarck, 1819), showing the deep grove or channel giving it its name.
+Channeled applesnail, Pomacea canaliculata (Lamarck, 1819), showing the deep groove or channel giving it its name.
 Photograph by Jeffrey Lotz, DPI.

 While elimination of applesnails by chemical means has been attempted, no effective chemical recommendation has been developed.
 The most effective management methods are hand or mechanical removal of snails and egg masses.
 In Florida, some of the natural predators of applesnails include limpkins, Everglades (snail) kites, raccoons, turtles and alligators.
 It is also believed that redear sunfish and certain ducks will consume smaller immature snails (FFWCC 2006).